 There are a lot of big companies in the world managing a lot of money.

 When individuals and institutions invest money, they often will do so with the help of an asset management company, which can take control of those investments and make money for everyone involved, assuming that markets cooperate.

 These companies often have other business lines other than asset management, including brokerage services.
 In some cases, asset management makes up a fraction of the company’s revenue.
-This means that they often partner with each other in various ways, despite being competitors (For example, one asset management firm may use its online brokerage platform to allow investors to buy and sell the mutual funds of a competing company.)
+This means that they often partner with each other in various ways, despite being competitors.

-Here’s a look at the top asset management companies, by the amount of funds under their control.
+Here’s a look at the top asset management companies, by the number of funds under their control.
 You may recognize some of these companies as among the largest financial institutions in the world.

 Please note that some companies may have much higher reported “assets under custody” which would include money still managed by clients themselves.

 All figures reflect the most recent available AUM numbers and exchange rates as of August 2018.

 BlackRock is not just the world’s largest asset manager, but one of the world’s largest financial institutions.
 The company was founded in 1988 and went public in 1999.
 The firm has been influential in advancing the growth of exchange-traded funds (ETFs), through its iShares products.
 Ishares now comprise more than a quarter of BlackRock’s assets under management.